SURG/CW: Small Undergraduate Research Grants/Crosswalk

 When should I apply?

-If you are interested in a SURG/CW grant for the Spring 2015 semester, the deadline is Wednesday, October 29, 2014.
-Appointments with the Director or Associate Director of the URO to review proposals should take place no later than Monday, October 27, 2014.
+If you are interested in a SURG/CW grant for the Summer/Fall 2016 semesters, the deadline is Monday, March 21, 2016.
+Appointments with the Director or Assistant Director of the URO to review proposals should take place no later than Friday, March 18, 2016.
 Proposal-writing workshops are available every semester.

 What are the Grant Requirements?